HL7/smart-app-launch/input/pages/app-launch.md

 access token, the app may use it to request a new access token with the same scope, once the old access token expires.

+This specification is agnostic about how the EHR resource server and the EHR authorization server are integrated, as long as they implement the required app-facing behaviors

 ###  Top-level steps for SMART App Launch

 The top-level steps for Smart App Launch are: